Rohit-Dnath/parakrama-card-game/Readme.md

-# Parakrama Card Battle Game
+# Parakrama - The Card Battle Game

 Welcome to **Parakrama Card Battle Game** – a dynamic card battle game featuring health bars, turn-based logic, and engaging gameplay!
 This project was built as part of the **CodeCircuit Vibe Coding Hackathon**.